 On 9 January we wrote to the Premier enclosing pictures of the rally.

 This proposal is also the subject of an inquiry by a Select Committee of the upper house of State Parliament.
 On 5 December 2018, the Legislative Council set up a Select Committee into the “Redevelopment of Adelaide Oval”.
-The Committee’s terms of reference are very broad and it’s seeking public submissions by 1 February.
+The Committee’s terms of reference are very broad.

 These six members of the Upper House (two Labor, one Liberal, one Conservative, one SA Best and one Advance SA) are holding an inquiry into the stadium’s plans.

 At the Committee’s first public hearing, on Tuesday 5 February, Lord Mayor Sandy Verschoor described the proposed hotel as the "expansionist ambitions of a greedy and opportunistic stadium management authority."

 Ms Verschoor went on: "If they actually need this hotel development to balance their books, what happens in five or eight years time when their books aren't balanced again?
 Are they going to build a shopping centre?"

 Lord Mayor, Sandy Verschoor